abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.rst

 Exercises
 ============
 #.
-Try to find a way to extract more than one colored objects, for eg, extract red, blue, green objects simultaneously and implement it.
+Try to find a way to extract more than one colored objects, for eg, extract red, blue, green objects simultaneously.